ReDef: Do Code Language Models Truly Understand Code Changes for Just-in-Time Software Defect Prediction?: Methodology

 \subsection{ReDef Construction}

 We curated ReDef, a high-confidence JIT-SDP corpus from 22 long-lived, high-activity C/C++ repositories.
 Projects were selected for sustained commit volume, explicit revert workflows, and domain diversity to reduce project-specific bias.
 The curation yielded 3,164 defective and 10,268 clean modifications.
-Figure~2 reports per-project counts.
+Figure~\ref{fig:figure2} reports per-project counts.

 \textbf{Defective Modification.} We extracted commits that touched exactly one file and whose modified lines were confined to a single function.
-This design ensures reliable causal attribution to a specific function—a choice also adopted in recent datasets such as PrimeVul~\cite{ding2024vulnerability}.
-From this single-function pool, we identified defective modifications by collecting revert commits whose messages (i) contained the keyword ``revert’’ and (ii) explicitly referenced the hash of an earlier commit.
-Since such reverts typically indicate that the referenced commit introduced a problem, the targeted commits are highly likely to represent defective modification.
+This design ensures reliable causal attribution to a specific function---a choice also adopted in recent datasets such as PrimeVul~\cite{ding2024vulnerability}.
+From this single-function pool, we identified defective modifications by collecting revert commits whose messages (i) contained the keyword ``revert'' and (ii) explicitly referenced the hash of an earlier commit.
+Since such reverts typically indicate that the referenced commit introduced a problem, the targeted commits are highly likely to represent defective modifications.

 For each referenced hash, we retrieved its associated commit (the target of the revert) and collected four artifacts for analysis: the \texttt{reverted commit message}, the \texttt{function\_before} and \texttt{function\_after} from that commit, and the \texttt{revert commit message} itself.
 Together these formed an evidence bundle and were submitted to GPT-4o three independent times under a fixed rubric to remove ambiguous or non-defect reverts (e.g., formatting changes, policy reversions, or hash-only messages without rationale).
 The rubric distinguished each revert as: (A) Failed/incomplete fix (Defective$\rightarrow$Defective), (B) Bug introduction (Clean$\rightarrow$Defective), or (C) Other (non-defect).
 Categories (A) and (B) were merged into the defective class, while (C) served as a filter to discard non-defect cases.
 To ensure high precision, a candidate was retained only if \emph{all three GPT-4o votes unanimously fell in \{A,B\}} (e.g., A/A/A or A/B/B).
 Any sample with one or more (C) votes (e.g., A/A/C) was conservatively discarded.